Alligator/whitenoise/README.md

     markdown/           your markdown files
       2014-03-16-hello
       2014-02-16-why-would-you-do-this
-    html/               where the final html will go. symlink/upload this to your web directory or whatever.
+    html/               where the final html files will go. symlink/upload this to your web directory or whatever.

 run